 24/7 access to confidential counseling services through Health Advocate for a range of mental health needs.
 This includes unlimited use of the phone number and up to 3 in-person sessions with a local counselor at no additional cost.

 Life happens.
-Health Advocate Work/Life services helps you manage it with access to legal services, child and eldercare, and financial planning.
+Health Advocate Work/Life services help you manage it with access to legal services, child and eldercare, and financial planning.

 Medical Bill Saver